 Prostate cancer strikes about 175,000 American men each year.
-Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, provides the expert care you need to stay healthy.
+Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, and Southport, North Carolina, provides the expert care you need to stay healthy.
 Your urologist performs routine screenings to diagnose cancer in its early stages.
 With early detection, most men with prostate cancer make a full recovery.
 But if your cancer has already spread, your urologist can also help you create a personalized care plan.
 Urology Associates of Southeastern North Carolina works with you to deliver state-of-the-art services.
 Don't put off your next cancer screening.
 Call the office today or schedule an appointment online.

 The prostate is a walnut-shaped gland located below a man's bladder.
 This gland produces seminal fluid and helps to transport sperm.

 Prostate cancer is one of the most common cancers that affect men.
 While this type of cancer is usually slow-growing, it can sometimes spread to other organs.
 Prostate cancer screenings help detect the disease in its early stages.
 The sooner prostate cancer is diagnosed, the better your chances of recovery.